openedx/edx-documentation/en_us/course_authors/source/course_features/credit_courses/credit_courses.rst

 verification at the beginning of the course.
 Learners can see a list of the requirements on their **Progress** pages.

-If your course offers academic credit, your edX program manager will complete the initial setup of your course, including setting the price of credit and enabling your course to offer credit.
+If your course offers academic credit, your edX partner manager will complete the initial setup of your course, including setting the price of credit and enabling your course to offer credit.
 You must then complete the following steps.